cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 ## Introduction

 Svein Harald is the head information architect at `Acme Corporation`.
 He has the ultimate responsibility for the enterprise model.
-Olav and his team have now developed a successful timeseries forecast model for power production the wind turbines at `Acme Corportation`, and the trading department is now eager to start using these new forecast when making decisions on when trading power.
+Olav and his team have now developed a successful timeseries forecast model for power production of the wind turbines at `Acme Corportation`, and the trading department is now eager to start using these new forecasts when making decisions on when trading power.
 Svein Harald has been tasked with helping Olav and his team share their result with the trading department and the rest of the organization.

 ## Why Extend the Enterprise Model?